 Each of these theorists provides a window into the intimate lives of distressed couples.
 EFT emphasizes that the essential variable is the attachment bond, not the issue at hand.

 For EFT, partners protest when their perceived value to another is absent or inaccessible.
-When a particular event or conversation threatens the relationship, a downward spiral of distress begins.
+A downward spiral of distress begins when a particular event or conversation threatens the relationship.

 It is as if they say, “How can this marriage continue if our views on this essential issue are so different?!”